The Consumer Representative Program (CRP) is the foundation activity of the Network in undertaking systemic advocacy.

 Download a brochure with information about the CRP here and information about the Self-Advocacy and Consumer Representation training here.

 The Network is funded by ACT Health to be the peak systemic advocacy body for mental health consumers in the ACT.
-It is one way in which people who have experience of mental illness can directly feedback their recommendations about how to improve the system to Mental Health ACT.
+It is one way in which people who have experience of mental illness can directly feedback their recommendations about how to improve the system to health services in the ACT.

 What is Systemic Advocacy?